fireboy1919/viaduct/docs/content/docs/getting_started/starwars/_index.md

 Then open `http://localhost:8080/graphiql` in your browser to explore the StarWars GraphQL API.

-For hot-reloading during development (automatically reloads when you edit schema or code files):
+For auto-reloading during development (automatically reloads when you edit schema or code files):

 ```shell
 ./gradlew --continuous devserve